colussim/GoLC/README.md

 Results ALL is the default report format.It generates a report for by language and a report for by file.
 The variable to initialize this mode is **'ResultAll'**, which is set to true in the configuration file **config.json.**"

 ❗️ The boolean parameter **Org**, if set to true, will run the analysis on an organization.
 If set to false, it will run on a user account.
 The **Organization** parameter should be set to your personal account.
 This functionality is available for GitHub.

+❗️ Exclude directories.
+To exclude directories from your repository from the analysis, initialize the variable **'ExcludePaths': ['']**.
+For example, to exclude two directories: **'ExcludePaths': ['test1', 'pkg/test2']**.

  ✅ Run GoLC